Code-Institute-Submissions/Jokes-Quotes/README.md

 * There is a welcome message at the top of the page to quickly introduce the purpose of the site and guide the user to the main features.

-* Scrolling down the user comes to the joke section first with an image carousel of funny images.
+* Scrolling down, the user comes to the joke section first with an image carousel of funny images.

 * Directly below is a heading that directs the user to select a joke category (via the dropdown) and click the button to display consecutive jokes.
 This has all been kept deliberately simple and intuitive.